 Large-scale (50 or more modes) and fully reconfigurable quantum photonic processors are needed to demonstrate a real advantage of photonic quantum computers over classical supercomputers.
 Photonic quantum computing is attracting increasing attention as an alternative platform to quantum computers using other types of qubits such as, e.g., superconducting qubits.
 As these photonic processors scale to sizes involving thousands of tunable elements and hundreds of optical modes, new challenges arise in the packaging of these chips to connect them to surrounding components.

 The QuiX quantum photonic processor

 The Qmode project is funded with an MIT-R&D collaboration project grant from the Provincie Overijssel, dedicated to stimulate the innovation and development of products, processes and services of local SMEs working in the Dutch Top Sectors.
-The collaboration established in Qmode will help QuiX secure a leading position in the market for photonic quantum computing, while PHIX expands its expertise and services in the packaging and assembly of large photonic chips.
-The Qmode project reinforces the centrality of the Provincie Overijssel in the Dutch photonics landscape by recognizing and supporting the development of the innovative technologies developed by QuiX and PHIX.
+The collaboration established in Qmode will help QuiX Quantum secure a leading position in the market for photonic quantum computing, while PHIX expands its expertise and services in the packaging and assembly of large photonic chips.
+The Qmode project reinforces the centrality of the Provincie Overijssel in the Dutch photonics landscape by recognizing and supporting the development of the innovative technologies developed by QuiX Quantum and PHIX.

-QuiX develops quantum photonic processors for quantum information processing and simulation.
-Using the proprietary TriPleX (silicon nitride) platform, QuiX provides unique quantum photonic processors that are not only large-scale and fully reconfigurable, but also low loss and widely transparent to all suitable quantum light sources.
-QuiX demonstrated the world’s largest quantum photonic processor in a product launch in December 2020.
+QuiX Quantum develops quantum photonic processors for quantum information processing and simulation.
+Using the proprietary TriPleX (silicon nitride) platform, QuiX Quantum provides unique quantum photonic processors that are not only large-scale and fully reconfigurable, but also low loss and widely transparent to all suitable quantum light sources.
+QuiX Quantum demonstrated the world’s largest quantum photonic processor in a product launch in December 2020.